• Skip to main content

 In the 1960s, the town’s community experienced a cultural shift.
 People from all over Colorado started coming in.
 “Hippies” were traveling with their vibrant music and casual lifestyle.
 Most of the traveling folks settled in town for good.

 Now, Nederland has become a solidified hub for local produce, entertainment, and leisure.
-They also host popular annual events like the NedFest and the Frozen Dead Guy Days, previously featured in the New York Times.
+They became known for hosting popular annual events like the NedFest and the Frozen Dead Guy Days, previously featured in the New York Times.

 Main Attractions